JGCRI/CMIP6/README.md

 # cmip6
-documentation and processing code for JGCRI's CMIP6 archive on pic
+Documentation and processing code for JGCRI's CMIP6 archive on pic.